 This extra context comes in handy, particularly in large team docs.
 If you’re taking notes during a standup, for example, referencing the Feature display column from the GIF below brings in important dates and information from the OBT.
-To select your display column for your OBT, click the column name in your table, and choose
+To select your display column for your OBT, click the column name in your table, and choose Set as display column.

 Visualize your data differently with views.